Easy Lunch Boxes That Keep Food Fresh: Parent-Tested Reviews

 Pros:

-- Wide mouth for easy eating and cleaning
+- Wide mouth thermos for easy eating and cleaning

 Cons: